twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 To recap, we've worked through many problems in our quest of debugging a simple C program on a RISC-V processor.
 We first used `qemu` and `dtc` to find where our memory was located in the `virt` virtual RISC-V machine.
 We then used this information to take manual control of the memory layout in our customized version of the default `riscv64-unknown-elf-ld` linker script, which then enabled us to accurately define a `__stack_top` symbol.
 We finished by using this symbol in our own custom `crt0.s` that set up our stack and global pointers and finally called the `main` function.
 Let's make use of all this work to complete our original goal of debugging our simple C program in GDB.

-As a reminder, here was our program:
+As a reminder, here was our `add.c` program:

 {% highlight c %}
-cat add.c
 int main() {
     int a = 4;
     int b = 12;